huggingface/blog/inference-pro.md

 ## Subscribe to PRO

 You can sign up today for a PRO subscription [here](https://huggingface.co/subscribe/pro).
 Benefit from higher rate limits, custom accelerated endpoints for the latest models, and early access to features.
 If you've built some exciting projects with the Inference API or are looking for a model not available in Inference for PROs, please [use this discussion](https://huggingface.co/spaces/huggingface/HuggingDiscussions/discussions/13).
+[Enterprise users](https://huggingface.co/enterprise) also benefit from PRO Inference API on top of other features, such as SSO.

 ## FAQ

 **Does this affect the free Inference API?**

 No. We still expose thousands of models through free APIs that allow people to prototype and explore model capabilities quickly.

+**Does this affect Enterprise users?**

+Users with an Enterprise subscription also benefit from accelerated inference API for curated models.

 **Can I use my own models with PRO Inference API?**